Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 Racial Equity Tools: Implicit Bias

-Putting Racism on the Table is a series of videos that will help us develop a shared vocabulary to move deeper into this work.
-Each of these sessions comes with a set of questions we may use for discussion.
+Putting Racism on the Table is a series of videos that help develop a shared vocabulary for moving deeper into this work.

 Full website here: http://www.puttingracismonthetable.org/